Bruce DeSilva

 Bruce DeSilva (born in Taunton, Massachusetts) is an American author and journalist.

 Career

 DeSilva was a journalist for forty years, and has reviewed books for The New York Times.

 As an author, DeSilva is best known for the Liam Mulligan series of mystery novels, including Rogue Island, Cliff Walk, Providence Rag, A Scourge of Vipers and The Dread Line.
-His novels won him the Edgar & Macavity Awards.
+His novels won him the Edgar Award, Macavity Award.

 Personal life

 DeSilva is married to Patricia Smith, a poet.
 DeSilva lives in New Jersey.